-The Committee oversees all administrative issues regarding Board operations.
+The Committee oversees all administrative issues regarding Board BCE operations.

 The Committee develops draft strategic plans and monitors the Board's progress in achieving goal and objectives.
-The Board must develop a strategic plan in the year of the Joint Sunset Review Oversight Hearings.
+The Board must develop a strategic plan in the year of the Joint Sunset Review Oversight Hearings once every three years.
 The Committee must report progress on the strategic plan annually beginning in 2013.